WRXinYue/ocean-hub/src/docs/api/index.md

 For more information on the API, see the [API Reference](./endpoints.html).

 ::: warning
-Misskey does not use REST.
+Ocean does not use REST.
 :::

-In addition to the HTTP API, Misskey also provides a streaming API.
+In addition to the HTTP API, Ocean also provides a streaming API.
 More information about the streaming API can be found [here](./streaming/).

 ::: tip
-Your Misskey instance also provides API documentation at `/api-doc`.
+Your Ocean instance also provides API documentation at `/api-doc`.
 :::